Post Index

 Money and legal

-– How to set your Virtual Assistant rates.
+– How to set your Virtual Assistant rates (and get paid what you’re worth).

 – How to raise your hourly rate.